Bosch-0/Project-Muggle/README.md

 ## 🌐 Bitcoincore.org redesign
-Project Muggle will be working on a complete re-design of bitcoincore.org using our Bitcoin Core website design system.
+Project Muggle will be working on a complete re-design of bitcoincore.org using our Bitcoin Core website design system outlined above.

 Bitcoincore.org currently has a dated and not so user friendly design.
-User journey's do not start with running the application.
+User journey's do not start with running an application.
 In the case of the GUI downloading the binaries from a trusted source such as bitcoincore.org is a first step.
 The current design does not communicate trust nor does it do a good job educating users about Bitcoin Core and what it offers.
 A re-design that puts emphasis on user experience and trust will significantly improve how users view Bitcoin Core and its associated products.
+[Active design](https://www.figma.com/file/4dO1LqPY0WAgp5d1Bz3U8j/?node-id=110%3A0) work will begin once the website design system is established.